- Kale and Collards

 Gronninger Blue Kale

-Brought to our attention by Carol Deppe, who describes it as follows: "This is my new favorite kale of all time.
+Brought to our attention by Carol Deppe, who grew our seed.
+She describes it as follows: "This is my new favorite kale of all time.
 The young plants produce a tremendous amount of biomass in a short time, and the entire plant is succulent.
 Excellent flavor planted in spring and used in summer or in July for harvest fall, winter, and spring.
 This is a Dutch heirloom that apparently has been grown primarily using the eat-all style for centuries.
 All the best characteristics of both a collard and a kale.
 Groninger overwinters well in both maritime Oregon and continental Canada.
 In the three years I have grown it it overwintered with no damage at all and made huge 6 foot high flowering bushes in spring.
 Grow for eat-all in beds from mid-spring on.
 Can also be grown with the same style as ordinary kale.
 (I thank William Dam Seeds for preserving this heirloom in Canada as part of their Dutch-Canadian heritage.)"